samcagezhang/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Summarizing the data fields in samzhang.txt.

 ## Identifiers (2 virables)
-* subjectid
-       a number represents human volunteers, between 1 to 30.
+* subjectid: a number represents human volunteers from 1 to 30.
 * activename

        active_labels: LAYING